checks

 Argument type checking API.

-This library declares a checks()
+This library declares a checks() function and a checkers table, which

 allow to check the parameters passed to a Lua function in a fast and